PayU/hackathon-docs/docs/jarvis/docs/loading.md

 ```

 > **_NOTE:_** Uploading multiple pages from confluence can take some time, and you may get a timeout,
-> we suggest starting with limited number of page_ids. at any case, if there is a timeout from the client, Jarvis will
+> we suggest starting with limited number of page_ids.
+At any case, if there is a timeout from the client, Jarvis will
 > continue uploading the files.